shizhouxing/Fast-Certified-Robust-Training/README.md

 ### GPU Memory for Large Models

 Since some models are relatively large, when the model cannot fit into the available GPU memory, you may add a `--grad-acc-steps` argument for gradient accmulation.
 Multi-GPU is not supported so far.

+## Checkpoint

+We have released some of the [checkpoints](https://drive.google.com/drive/folders/1lWK0JDhsqtCD2FtvEVPstcFCUo_mlGCg?usp=sharing) of our training.